 At temperate latitudes in the Southern Hemisphere, throughout July 2018, Mercury actually stays out after nightfall (or after the end of astronomical twilight).
 Far and away, this will be Mercury’s best evening appearance of the year for the Southern Hemisphere, but in the Northern hemisphere, it’ll be a decent evening apparition as well.

 Want to know when astronomical twilight ends and true night begins for your part of the world?
 Click here and remember to scroll down and click on the astronomical twilight box.

 Mercury, the closest planet to the sun, and Venus, the second-closest planet, are called inferior planets because they orbit the sun inside Earth’s orbit.
 Since Mercury never stays far from the sun in Earth’s sky, the innermost planet is oftentimes lost in the sun’s glare.
 However, Mercury can be viewed when it’s far enough east of the sun to be glimpsed after sunset, or far enough west of the sun to be glanced upon before sunrise.
 At present, Mercury is nearing its greatest eastern (evening) elongation of 26 degrees east of the sun.
 So Mercury is now staying out for a maximum amount of time after sunset.

 Mercury is easily as bright as a 1st-magnitude star right now but may be hard to see in the glare of evening twilight, especially from far northerly latitudes.
 Mercury’s phase is waning in the evening sky, so this world will slowly but surely dim over the course of this month.
 In other words, catch Mercury while you can.

-These next few weeks, find an unobstructed horizon in the direction of sunset, and then seek for Mercury, the innermost planet, beneath dazzling Venus in your western sky.
+Bottom line: In early July, 2018, find an unobstructed horizon in the direction of sunset, and then seek for Mercury, the innermost planet, beneath dazzling Venus in your western sky.
 Try looking as soon as the sky begins to darken.
 Mercury will set not long after the sun.